About the Program

 The Ophthalmology Residency Program in the Cullen Eye Institute at Baylor College of Medicine provides outstanding clinical and surgical training with extensive exposure to every ophthalmic subspecialty.
 Our nationally renowned and fully ACGME-accredited program (#13 in Doximity’s 2020 program ranking) offers a wide array of training opportunities in one of the most advanced medical centers in the world.

 Our comprehensive, three-year program admits six trainees per year for a total of 18 ophthalmology residents (postgraduate years two-four).
-In addition to our core group of residents, we have also partnered with Baylor’s Department of Medicine in a joint internship program that provides our incoming residents with a broad PGY1 experience that includes three-four months of dedicated ophthalmic education.
+In addition to our core group of residents, we have also partnered with Baylor’s Department of Medicine in a joint internship program that provides our incoming residents with a broad PGY1 experience that includes 3-4 months of dedicated ophthalmic education.

 Throughout the course of their residency, our trainees work in multiple and varied clinical settings that encompass the unbeatable educational triad of private, public, and governmental health care delivery.
 These facilities include Baylor’s Alkek Eye Center, Ben Taub General Hospital (in the Harris Health System), the Michael E. Debakey Veterans’ Affairs Medical Center, Texas Children’s Hospital, CHI/St. Luke’s Medical Center, and Houston Methodist Hospital.
-All of our clinics and hospitals are located less than two miles from each other within the Texas Medical Center, the world’s largest medical center.
+All of our clinics and hospitals are located less than 2 miles from each other within the Texas Medical Center, the world’s largest medical center.